fonyango/MayOfCode/README.md

 ___

+#### Day 05: Thursday, 6th May 2021

+I explored the use of while loop and break to writing some programs that do the following:

+- repeatedly prompts the user for an integer.
+If the integer is even, print the integer.
+If the integer is odd, don’t print anything.
+Exit the program if the user enters the integer 99.
+- prompts the user to enter integers until the user enters a negative integer.
+The negative integer should be discarded, and you should print the average of all the previously entered integers.
+'''

+___

 #### Day 04: Wednesday, 5th May 2021

 I was able to work on 3 coding excercises by writing simple funtions that can: